EnterpriseTrainingCenter/Windows-Server/Instructions/Labs/Windows-containers.md

 ### Task 4: Run the Nano server image in a container

-Perform this task on CL1.
+Perform this task on PM-SRV1.

-1. Open **Terminal**.
-1. In Terminal, enter a remote PowerShell session to PM-SRV1.
+1. In SConfig, enter **15**.

-    ````powershell
-    Enter-PSSession PM-SRV1
-    `````

-1. In Terminal, start a container with an interactive session from the nanoserver image.
+1. Start a container with an interactive session from the nanoserver image.

     ````powershell
     docker container run --interactive --tty --user ContainerAdministrator mcr.microsoft.com/windows/nanoserver:ltsc2022 cmd.exe